hwstar/6volt-5W-solar-cc/README.md

 **Introduction**

-This is solar charge controller for use with 5 watt 6 volt solar panels.
+This is a solar charge controller for use with 5 watt 6 volt solar panels.
 The project use a custom printed circuit board for the charge controller power management electronics, and requires an external Arduino pro mini to run the control firmware.